layilin/SP23-33852/_annotations/all_books.md

 [plant] 3.6 myrtle-indolence.
 Myrtle (*Myrtus communis*) is an aromatic shrub native to the Mediterranean region and associated with Venus, the goddess of love.
+Rather than a traditional invocation of the muse, *The Sugar-Cane* begins with a muse who has been wandering and in love.
+Indeed, Grainger married Daniel Matthew Burt, a creole woman he met during his translatlantic voyage, soon after arriving in St. Christopher in 1759.
+Their daughter Louisa was born before he began composing the poem.

 [people] 3.8 Ascrean Poet.
 Hesiod (c.
 700 BCE), who was from the Greek village of Ascra in the Valley of the Muses on Mt.
 Helicon (the sacred Mount).
 Contemporary of Homer and known for the *Theogony* and *Works and Days*, which is considered to have influenced Virgil's *Georgics*.